core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * In step 5, the counter signature is computed and the format of the OSCORE mesage is modified as described in {{compression}} of this specification.
 In particular, the payload of the OSCORE message includes also the counter signature.

+Note that the server MUST always protect a response by using its own Sender Context from the latest owned Security Context.

+Consistently, upon the establishment of a new Security Context, the server may end up protecting a response by using a Security Context different from the one used to protect the group request (see {{ssec-key-rotation}}).
+In such a case, the server SHOULD also:

+* Encode the Partial IV (Sender Sequence Number in network byte order), which is set to the Sender Sequence Number of the server; increment the Sender Sequence Number by one; compute the AEAD nonce from the Sender ID, Common IV, and Partial IV.

+* Include in the respose the 'Partial IV' parameter, which is set to the encoded Partial IV value above.

+* Include in the response the 'kid context' parameter, which is set to the ID Context of the new Security Context, i.e. the new Group Identifier (Gid).

+### Supporting Observe ###

+If Observe {{RFC7641}} is supported, the server may have ongoing observations, started by Observe requests protected with an old Security Context.

+After completing the establishment of a new Security Context, the server MUST protect the following notifications with its own Sender Context from the new Security Context.

+For each ongoing observation, the server SHOULD include in the first notification protected with the new Security Context also the 'kid context' parameter, which is set to the ID Context of the new Security Context, i.e. the new Group Identifier (Gid).

+It is OPTIONAL for the server to include the 'kid context' parameter, as set to the new Gid, also in further following notifications for those observations.

 ## Verifying the Response ## {#ssec-verify-response}

 Upon receiving a secure response message, the client proceeds as described in Section 8.4 of {{RFC8613}}, with the following modifications.